jparkington/Electric-Brew/src/README.md

     Captures the service charge value found after the term "Service Charge", accounting for both positive and negative values and ensuring two decimal places.

 4. **Delivery Service Rate**: `r"Delivery Service[:\s]*\d+,?\d+ KWH @\$(\d+\.\d+)"`
-    - `Delivery Service`: Literal text to start the REGEX.
+    - `Delivery Service`: Literal text to start the RegEx.
     - `[:\s]*`: Captures a colon or any number of whitespace characters.
     - `\d+,?\d+ KWH`: Captures one or more digits, optionally a comma, and more digits followed by ' KWH'.
     - `@\$(\d+\.\d+)`: Captures the '@$' symbol followed by one or more digits, a decimal point, and more digits.